Healthcare AI Governance

 Health Information Privacy Code 2020

-• Stricter than Privacy Act for health information -- additional rules on collection, use, and disclosure
+• Stricter than the Privacy Act 2020 for health information, with additional rules on collection, use, and disclosure that apply to every AI system processing clinical data

-• Overseas transfer restrictions apply when AI vendors process data offshore
+• Overseas transfer restrictions apply when AI vendors process data offshore, a critical consideration for cloud-based AI tools

 HDC